Introduction

 Inside the box you get two booklets of instructions with my favorite soft binding.
 Quite thin I would say.
 I think its because this set is not so focused on the build with so many exclusive figures.

 The best part of the binding was that I can fold them like this and not damaging them.
-So I prefer more booklets rather than a thick dictionary. :laugh:
+So I prefer more booklets rather than a thick dictionary.

 The Build